 Name: Word of mouth matters to a fund

 Word of mouth is vital to capital raising.
-Lance’s fund is a mouthful and if I told you about it you in a bar, you’d struggle to know what to do a Google search for when you got home.
+Lance’s fund name is a mouthful and if I told you about it you in a bar, you’d struggle to know what to do a Google search for when you got home.
 The fund is called Punakaiki, which is a town on the West Coast of New Zealand.
-It’s a good name for a fund, but it doesn’t travel well.
-It’s also good (in theory) for SEO because it’s unique, but in practise the team haven’t built a reputation around the name and SEO’d it adequately.
+It’s a good name for a private equity fund, but it doesn’t travel well for a retail fund.
+It’s also good (in theory) for SEO because it’s unique, but in practise the team haven’t bothered to build a reputation around the name and SEO it adequately.

 Audience: The ideal investor for a fund